Religion in Iceland

-As of 2025, Christians constituted 68.13% of the Icelandic population, a marked decline from the 97.8% observed in 1990 according to Statistics Iceland.
-Within the Christian category, 57.23% identified as Lutherans belonging to the Church of Iceland.
+As of 2026, Christians constituted 67.24% of the Icelandic population, a marked decline from the 97.8% observed in 1990 according to Statistics Iceland.
+Within the Christian category, 56.3% identified as Lutherans belonging to the Church of Iceland.
 This is a significant decrease from the 92.6% who identified this way in 1990.
-Other minor Lutheran free churches accounted for 5.28%, Roman Catholicism for 3.89%, and other Christian denominations for 1.73%.
+Other minor Lutheran free churches accounted for 5.27%, Roman Catholicism for 3.95%, and other Christian denominations for 1.72%.
 The Roman Catholic community has grown from 0.9% in 1990, and other Christian denominations saw growth mainly between 1990 and the 2010s, stabilizing thereafter.

-The data for 2025 also indicate an increase in non-Christian religious affiliations and in those who identify as non-religious.
+The data for 2026 also indicate an increase in non-Christian religious affiliations and in those who identify as non-religious.
 Heathenry, a polytheistic religion native to Iceland, accounted for 1.56% of the population.
-Humanists made up 1.57%, Buddhists 0.42%, and Muslims 0.34%.
-Zuists and adherents to other religions represented 0.10% and 0.16%, respectively.
+Humanists made up 1.62%, Buddhists 0.41%, and Muslims 0.53%.

-A growing segment of the population—19.79% as of 2025—adheres to religions, philosophies, or life stances not recognized in the civil registry, or did not declare any religious affiliation.
+A growing segment of the population—20.69% as of 2026 (combined with 0.27% who believe in minor religions in the pie chart)—adheres to religions, philosophies, or life stances not recognized in the civil registry, or did not declare any religious affiliation.
 This category has seen a substantial increase from 0.6% in 1990 and has tripled from 6.2% in 2010.
-Meanwhile, the percentage of Icelanders who declared themselves explicitly unaffiliated with any religion, philosophy, or life stance was 7.75% in 2025, up from 1.3% in 1990.
+Meanwhile, the percentage of Icelanders who declared themselves explicitly unaffiliated with any religion, philosophy, or life stance was 7.67% in 2026, up from 1.3% in 1990.